 When Brazilians write in English, they use US English spellings instead of UK English spellings for example:

 Should you be formal or informal when addressing your Brazilian customers?
 It’s only polite to ask.

 In Brazil, most products are written about in an informal way.
 At times this can verge on playful.
 Products with this playful informality include YouTube and Google Play.

 If you have a financial product, a legal service, or are talking about money, you should adopt a more formal tone and style, but use language which is still accessible to the reader.

-Whether you are talking in a formal or an informal context, you should use you as the form of address.
+Whether you are talking in a formal or an informal context, you should use you as a form of address.
 Then tailor your copy to suit your needs.

 4 Numbering systems and formats